-There are also many indirect ways to move figures such as aligning, centering on the page, spacing, and so on.
+There are many other ways to move figures indirectly such as aligning, centering on the page, spacing, and so on.
 You can also set the location of figures explicitly in the Figure Properties dialog box (see Orthogonal Connectors on page 100).